Health Psychology PG_image02

 Overview

 There is a significant focus on developing skills that are transferable to a variety of careers and contexts on an international level.
-The course is designed to improve your understanding in professional areas such as ethics and reflective practice to enhance your employability across a range of health and social care careers.
+The course will improve your understanding in professional areas such as ethics and reflective practice to enhance your employability across a range of health and social care careers.
 Successful graduates (who already hold a BPS-accredited undergraduate award in Psychology) can progress on to stage two training in Health Psychology in order to attain registration as a practitioner psychologist.

 Key features

-• Suitable for recent graduates and experienced professionals looking to enhance their specialist skills and career opportunities
+• Suitable for recent graduates and experienced professionals looking to enhance their specialist skills and career opportunities.

-• Our experienced academic staff and many of our graduates have presented their innovative research at national and international conferences
+• Our experienced academic staff and many of our graduates have presented their innovative research at national and international conferences and published in academic journals.

-• Enhance your employability across a range of career paths within health and social care
+• Enhance your employability across a range of career paths within health and social care.

 Scholarships